Timonditi/weatherapp/README.md

 Moment.js - A JavaScript date library for parsing, validating, manipulating, and formatting dates.
 Make sure you have an internet connection to load the Moment.js library from the CDN.

+# Contact Information
+To get in touch E-MAIL me on todongoonditi@gmail.com

 # License
 This Weather App is licensed under the MIT License.
-Feel free to use, modify, and distribute it as per the terms of the license.

-Enjoy using the Weather App!
-If you have any questions or feedback, please open an issue or contact the maintainer.